 As to measures to contribute to mitigating risks, the Act on Prevention of Transfer of Criminal Proceeds requires financial leasing operators to conduct CDD including verification at the time of transactions, and prepare and preserve verification records and transaction records when they conclude contracts.
-The Act also requires operators to file STRs when received property is suspected to be criminal proceeds or when customers are suspected to be involved in concealment of criminal proceeds, through taking account of the contents of this risk assessment report and a comparison with the manner of ordinary transactions and the like, in addition to the result of CDD including verification at the time of transactions, the actual manner of the transactions and other relevant circumstances.
+The Act also requires operators to file STRs when the property received in the transactions is suspected to be criminal proceeds or when customers are suspected to be involved in concealment of criminal proceeds and the like, through taking account of the contents of this risk assessment report and a comparison with the manner of ordinary transactions and the like, in addition to the result of CDD including verification at the time of transactions, the actual manner of the transactions and other relevant circumstances.
+Moreover, the Act also provides for supervisory measures by the competent administrative authorities, such as requiring the submission of reports and conducting on-site inspection.

-In the industry, Japan Leasing Association and Japan Automotive Leasing Association support AML/CFT measures taken by financial leasing operators.
+Japan Leasing Association and Japan Automotive Leasing Association support AML/CFT measures taken by financial leasing operators.
 For example, they prepare and distribute leaflets and brochures to inform operators the outline of the Act on Prevention of Transfer of Criminal Proceeds and verification items at the time of transactions, and provide training.